chikamichi/vim/README.md

 *Note: All the configuration on the vim-side is included in this repository, tmux must be configured by hand though.*

-I no longer use xterm-256color, tmux does not like it.
+I no longer use xterm-256color as my `TERM` value, tmux does not like it.
 Quoting [Tom Ryder](http://blog.sanctum.geek.nz/term-strings/):

 > This is because they are “terminals within terminals”, and provide their own functionality only within the bounds of what the outer terminal can do.
-In addition to this, they have their own type for terminals within them; both of them use screen and its variants, such as screen-256color.
+In addition to this, they have their own type for terminals within them; both of them use screen and its variants, such as `screen-256color`.
 >
-> It’s therefore very important to check that both the outer and inner definitions for TERM are correct.
+> It’s therefore very important to check that both the outer and inner definitions for `TERM` are correct.

 Running Ubuntu, its default xterm comes with 256color support (to check whether yours has, run `msgcat --color=test`).
-To gain 256color support in tmux as well, set the proper TERM value in `~/.tmux.conf`:
+To gain 256color support in tmux as well, set the proper `TERM` value in `~/.tmux.conf`:

 ```
 set -g default-terminal "screen-256color"